josh-collinsworth/joco-sveltekit/src/routes/blog/posts/a-new-headless-site-with-gridsome.md

 That's part of what made me go all-in on Gridsome.
 I'd been messing around with it (and its [WordPress starter](https://gridsome.org/starters/default-word-press-starter/)) for close to a year when I read that post and made the decision to dive in.

 <Callout>Gridsome’s blazing speed and powerful, straightforward features sold me.
-It makes building fast sites both easy and enjoyable.</Callout>
+It makes building fast sites both easy and&nbsp;enjoyable.</Callout>

 I'm a huge fan of Vue, so Gridsome being a Vue-based framework was a big selling point for me, even though Gridsome itself is relatively immature, at only version 0.7 at the time of writing (which I'll admit led to some frustrations in the development process).
 I've seen enough sites powered by Gridsome, and enough interest in the community, to abandon worry, however, and jump in anyway.
 But originally, Gridsome's blazing speed and powerful, straightforward features sold me.
 It makes building fast sites both easy and enjoyable.